Dildz/LILYGO-T-Display-S3-IOSystem-TIOS/README.md

 A input/output configuration system for the LilyGO T-Display-S3 featuring:
 - **Interactive Pin Configuration**:
   - Set pins as digital (pull-up) inputs
-  - ON/Off switches
+  - ON/OFF switches
   - Digital outputs
-  - Analog inputs (with adjustable value smooting)
+  - Analog inputs (with adjustable smoothing ranging from 0.00 to 1.0)
   - PWM outputs
   - Visual pin state indicators